flowx-ai/docs-flowx/docs/platform-setup-guides/scheduler-setup-guide.md

 * `SCHEDULER_THREAD_COUNT` - Used to configure the number of threads to be used for sending expired.
 * `SCHEDULER_CALLBACKS_THREAD_COUNT` - Used to configure the number of threads for handling Kafka responses, whether the message was successfully sent or not.

+### OpenID settings

+* `SECURITY_OAUTH2_BASE_SERVER_URL` - This setting specifies the base URL of the OpenID server, which is used for authentication and authorization.
+* `SECURITY_OAUTH2_SERVICE_ACCOUNT_ADMIN_CLIENT_ID` - This setting specifies the service account that is essential for enabling the [**Start Timer event node**](../building-blocks/node/timer-events/timer-start-event.md).
+Ensure that you provide the correct client ID for this service account.
+* `SECURITY_OAUTH2_SERVICE_ACCOUNT_ADMIN_CLIENT_SECRET` - Along with the client ID, you must also specify the client secret associated with the service account for proper authentication.

 ### Retry mechanism